May belongs to diversity!

-Support and close cooperation were also provided by the Government Commissioner for the Roma Minority, Lucie Fuková, as one of the categories was "ROMA Friendly Company."
+Support and close cooperation also came from the Government Commissioner for the Roma Minority, Lucie Fuková, as one of the categories was announced under the title: ROMA Friendly Company.

-"Roma people are the hidden potential of our labor market.
-If we can create a diverse and open work environment, we will bring into employment even those who today feel marginalized, even if they have the skills, talent, or education.
-Social responsibility is not just a nice term - it is a new way of looking at business.
-It brings companies loyal and aware employees who value opportunities and being treated as equals.
-People are most afraid of what they don't know - so let's get to know each other better, connect, and enrich each other," said Lucie Fuková, the government commissioner for the Roma minority, during the conference.
+"The Roma community represents hidden potential in our labor market.
+If we can create diverse and open workplaces, we’ll attract those who feel excluded today, even though they have skills, talent, and education.
+Social responsibility is not just a buzzword – it's a new way of doing business.
+It brings companies loyal and aware employees who appreciate being treated as equals.
+People fear what they don’t know – so let’s get to know each other better, connect, and enrich one another," said Lucie Fuková during the conference.

 Diversity at the Crossroads